obsidian-html/obsidian-html.github.io/md/Configurations/Styling/Styling.md

 Documentation is set to the default, as I use it for this website, and thus it will be better tested and more stable.
 (Not to say that the other modes are unstable, though).

 Personally I like to start off with a very loose structure, and thus use tabs mode.
 When my vault gets to a certain size, I apply a folder structure, and at that point it could be interesting to move over to the documentation layout.

-The no tabs layout is nice for people who don't want anything fancy, or who want to [edit the website's css](../../Configurations/Configuration%20Options.md#html-custom-inclusions), which is a bit easier in this layout as less is happening.
-Though it should be said that of course the CSS can be edited in every layout mode.

 If your expected users have low bandwidth, or if your are a web 1.0 purist, then the minimal template might be for you.